0xRazumovsky/no-smoke-python_bot/README.md

 ## Notes

-- The included Dockerfile expects the bot entrypoint to be `bot.py`; rename `src/main.py` or tweak the COPY/CMD lines if you prefer container deployment.
 - Keep the token private; never commit real credentials.
 - Messages are in Russian—adjust `MESSAGES` and `THOUGHT_BUTTON` in `src/main.py` if you want another language.